Pranay-yanarp/DATS-6203-Final-Project-Group/README.md

 ## Folders
 * Code contains all of our code used in the project.
-* Group-Proposall contains the proposal for the project.
+* Group-Proposal contains the proposal for the project.
 * Final-Group-Presentation contains a PowerPoint presentation of our project.
 * Final-Group-Project-Report contains a report of our findings from this project.